jautschbach/texcollab/README.md

 sure it compiles properly before sending it to your advisor (they hate when it doesn't compile!).

+*Note*: The `texcollab` script uses the git option `--initial-branch` to set the advisor branch to `main`.
+Per [this web page](https://stackoverflow.com/questions/42871542/how-can-i-create-a-git-repository-with-the-default-branch-name-other-than-maste), this is an option available in `git` as of version 2.28.0.
+If your system uses an older version of `git`, please modify the `texcollab` script to initialize the repo with the alternative commands provided on that web page, or replace `main` with the default `master` and do not use the `--initial-branch` option.

 # How does the advisor use this model?

 This is also easy!

-Remember, first, that the advisor always uses the master branch.
+Remember, first, that the advisor always uses the `main` branch.
 The student will send him/her the `.texcollab` file.
-The advisor will navigate to wherever they want the local copy and run `texcollab clone
+The advisor will first create an *empty* directory where they want to create the local copy and run `texcollab clone
 $TEXCOLLAB_REMOTE_DOMAIN:$TEXCOLLAB_REMOTE_DIR` (note lack of `.git` ending), replacing the variable names with the relevant strings from the .texcollab file.
+The clone command *must* be ran inside that new empty directory.

-Once the clone is complete, the advisor moves the `.texcollab` file to the new local git repository (`cd` there) and modify `TEXCOLLAB_CURRENT_USER` to `$TEXCOLLAB_ADVISOR`, and modify other environment settings as they choose.
+Once the clone is complete, the advisor moves the `.texcollab` file to the new local git repository and modify `TEXCOLLAB_CURRENT_USER` to `$TEXCOLLAB_ADVISOR`, and modify other environment settings as they choose.
 If there are 'extras', run `texcollab extras pull`.

 Finally, the advisor needs to run `texcollab branch
-$TEXCOLLAB_STUDENT` (again, enter student manually) to make the student branch visible (git doesn't do this automatically), and compile the `tex` files.
+$TEXCOLLAB_STUDENT` (again, replace the TEXCOLLAB_STUDENT variable with the student's username manually) to make the student branch visible (git doesn't do this automatically), then switch back to the main branch with `texcollab branch main` and compile the `tex` files.

 # Workflow